Tilake Abeysinghe

-Cavaliere (OMRI) Tilake Abeysinghe (Sinhala: කැවාලියර් තිලක අබේසිංහ; Tamil: காவலியர் திலகே அபேசிங்க; 28 March 1929 – 24 September 2022), better known as Tilake, was an internationally reputed Sri Lankan painter and sculptor.
+Tilake Abeysinghe (Sinhala: කැවාලියර් තිලක අබේසිංහ; Tamil: காவலியர் திலகே அபேசிங்க; 28 March 1929 – 24 September 2022), better known as Tilake, was an internationally reputed Sri Lankan painter and sculptor.
 Using traditional media such as oil on canvas and water colours, and sculpting in bronze, cement, clay and plaster-of-paris, Tilake fused oriental ethos with western sensuality in his art pieces.
 Tilake created abstract, semi-abstract and feminine form inspired paintings and sculptures.

 Tilake Abeysinghe died at age 93 in his home in Toronto, Canada.

 Early life

 Tilake, was born in Hakmana, British Ceylon as Gunatilake Samaratunga Abeysinghe.
 Tilake was the nickname his wife Padma fondly called him and the name he would eventually use throughout his life.
 Tilake lost his mother during the birth of her second child when he was 2 years old.
 When Tilake was 10 years old, his father, a village school principal, was poisoned, leaving him an orphan.
 Tilake's grandmother raised him and paid for his education at Rahula College in Matara before he attended St. Sylvester's College in Kandy for his advanced studies.

 St. Sylvester's College, run by Benedictine monks, exposed Tilake to Christian artwork and culture all the while he was visiting Buddhist temples such as Degaldoruwa Raja Maha Vihara which harboured Kandyan style murals.
 He also was inspired by the wood carvings on the pillars in the Embekka Devalaya and the architecture of ancient Buddhist temples such as the Lankatilaka Vihara.
 Tilake's talent was recognized by his art teachers who exposed him to European art, specifically the work of the renaissance artists and the later romantics, impressionists and modernists.
 In school, he would spend much of his time sketching scenery and lifelike objects.
 Tilake joined the Survey Department as a draftsman while studying at Heywood College of Fine Arts in Colombo.